paritytech/ethkey/README.md

     random             Random generation.
-    prefix             Random generation, but address must start with a prefix brain              Generate new key from string seed.
+    prefix             Random generation, but address must start with a prefix brain              Generate new key from string seed. sign               Sign message using secret.
+    verify             Verify signer of the signature.
 ```

 ### Examples